Bar Kokhba Revolt: Coinage and weights

-Territory
+Extent

-The exact extent of Bar Kokhba's control remains uncertain.
-It is widely agreed that the rebels held all of Judea, including the villages of the Judaean Mountains, the Judaean Desert, and northern parts of the Negev Desert.
-Evidence from the distribution of Bar Kokhba coinage suggests that rebel-held territory stretched from the Arad–Beersheba region in the south to areas north of modern Ramallah, reaching westward toward the lowlands near Kiryat Gat and Shoham, and eastward to the western shore of the Dead Sea and the southern Jordan Valley.

-Scholars continue to debate whether the revolt extended beyond this core region.
-Two main schools of thought have emerged: Maximalists argue that rebel control may have extended beyond Judea, incorporating other parts of the province, including Galilee and the Golan, while minimalists limit rebel control to Judea and its immediate surroundings.
-Whether the rebels captured Jerusalem or resumed sacrificial worship on the Temple Mount remains unclear.
+The precise extent of Bar Kokhba's territorial control remains uncertain.
+Most scholars agree the rebels held all of Judea proper (not the entire province of Judaea), including the villages of the Judaean Mountains, the Judaean Desert, southern Samaria, and the northern Negev Desert.
+Rebel coinage distribution indicates the state borders extended from the Arad–Beersheba region in the south to areas north of modern Ramallah, westward toward the lowlands near Kiryat Gat and Shoham, and east to the western shore of the Dead Sea and the southern Jordan Valley.
+This territory measured approximately 40 km from east to west and 80 km from south to north.
+Whether the revolt extended beyond this core is debated: "maximalists" argue it reached regions such as Galilee and the Golan Heights, while "minimalists" confine it to Judea and its immediate surroundings.
+Whether the rebels captured Jerusalem and resumed sacrificial worship on the Temple Mount, former site of the Jerusalem Temple, also remains unclear.